RyuujiAkira/DropList-Project/README.md

 1. Install all prerequisite software listed above
 2. Open Git CMD
 3. Find the folder you want to clone the repository to
-4. Use Git to clone the repository `git clone https://github.com/RyuujiAkira/IMS-Starter.git`
+4. Use Git to clone the repository `git clone https://github.com/RyuujiAkira/DropList-Project.git`
 5. Open the project in your Java IDE (Eclipse in this case)
-6. Open MySQL and create an 'ims' database
-7. Connect to the database
-8. Using MySQL use the SQL files located in the repository to populate the database
-9. Run the program in the IDE
+6. Click run program as Spring Application

+When the program starts up the user can go to `http://localhost:8080/` on their preferred browser and interact woth the web application

-In the console the user can enter one of the three entities on the system `CUSTOMER`, `ITEM`, `ORDER`
+Here the user can click on the pages on the application and navigate the website through the nav bar .

-Here the user can `CREATE`, `UPDATE`, `READ`, `DELETE` for all three entities.
-These actions allow the user to create, update, read and delete the respective customers, items and orders.
-Futhermore if `ORDER` is selected they have additional options which are `ADDITEM`, `DELETEITEM`, `CALCULATEORDER`.
-These actions allow the user to add an item to an order, delete an item from an order and also caluclate the total value of the order.

 ## Running the tests